Farmland Partners logo

 Farmland Partners Competitive Advantage

-• Scale enables efficiency
+• Scale enables better financing and deals.

 Proof Points

-• 95% tenant retention demonstrates value
+• Consistently high tenant retention rates.

 Farmland Partners logo